Elementary and high school in Canada

 Boarding school environment: At boarding school, your child will live and learn on campus with the support of devoted staff who supervise and guide students in a safe environment.
 Your child will get:

 - a place to stay

 After your studies

 As an international student, graduating from a Canadian high school can also be your first step to eventually stay and work in Canada.
-Canada has many programs to help you pursue post-secondary education in Canada and to stay and work after graduating from a Canadian college or university.
+Canada has many pathway programs to help you pursue post-secondary education in Canada and to stay and work after graduating from a Canadian college or university.

 Learn more about options for staying in Canada after completing your high school education: